-Our team of experienced attorneys and educators work with students in a one-on-one or group setting to provide instruction on a variety of skills such as study skills, time management, critical case reading, case briefing, legal analysis, legal writing, outlining, and exam preparation.
+Our team of experienced attorneys and educators work with students in a one-on-one or group setting to provide instruction on a variety of skills such as critical reading, case briefing, legal analysis, IRAC, outlining, time management, and exam preparation.
 Tutors work with students both on campus and online, and tailor their teaching approach to each student’s individual needs.
 Our tutors are available and ready to assist students during the day, in the evening, and on the weekends.

 Learning Communities are led by high-achieving, upper-class students recommended by the faculty who work closely with the Office of Academic Excellence, faculty, Student Services, and the Office of Career and Professional Development to develop exercises designed to improve students’ academic and non-academic skills, and to help students succeed during their first year of law school.